shakedzy/dython/docs/modules/nominal.md

 Original function taken from [this answer](https://stackoverflow.com/a/46498792/5863503) on StackOverflow.

-!!! note "Cramer's V limitations when applied on skewed or small datasets
+!!! info "Cramer's V limitations when applied on skewed or small datasets"

     As the Cramer's V measure of association depends directly on the counts of each samples-pair in the data, it tends to be suboptimal when applied on skewed or small datasets.